MAIF/nio/manual/src/main/paradox/index.md

 [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) is the new EU reglementation on data protection and data privacy.

-**Nio** is a privacy manamgement toolbox designed to implement GDPR.
+**Nio** is a privacy management toolbox designed to implement GDPR.
 The aim of **Nio** is to provide tools to handle, main features are :

 * Consents management
 * Data access request API (simple access or portability)